Kenya

 Upr cycle

 Kenya was last reviewed in January 2020.
-Their next review is in 9 months, which is scheduled for January 2025.
-It is currently in the Drafting period phase of its UPR cycle.
+Their next review is in 2 months, which is scheduled for January 2025.
+It is currently in the NGO submission phase of its UPR cycle.
 To find out more about the UPR lifecycle click on the Uproar Tools button

 Digital Rights and Free Expression Recommendations